-Here is the day three of our Bohol-Cebu tour.
-From Bohol, we ride SuperCat ferry going to Cebu.
-It was a long one and a half-hour shaky ride.
-We left Tagbilaran seaport in the afternoon.
+Here is day three of our Bohol-Cebu tour.
+From Bohol, we ride the SuperCat ferry going to Cebu.
+It was a long one and half-hour shaky ride.
+We left the Tagbilaran seaport in Bohol in the afternoon.

 We stay at the Mayflower Inn located in A. Villalon Drive East in Cebu City.
 We occupied a double room at that time.

 In the evening at around 7 pm, we start our tour.
 We hired a taxi to bring us to Cebu Tops.
 We thought that we won’t be able to reach the place because most of the taxi drivers do not want to go there for so many reasons.

 For instance, the engines of their cab do not have the capacity to go to high places, fare related reasons charging us as high as 1000 pesos just to get there.
 Luckily after 20 minutes of waiting outside the inn, we found one who will bring us there.

 In Cebu Tops we were able to see the whole of Cebu including parts of Bohol.
 We also experience cold wind.
 We just stay there for an hour.
 After that, we headed back to Inn to spend the whole evening to rest and prepare ourselves for the remainder of tomorrow’s tour.